Updated Mar 16, 2026 § For Apple Users

 Samsung Galaxy compatibility

-This is the Yip’s strongest selling point.
-If your household uses Android, specifically Samsung Galaxy phones, the AirTag is not an option.
+If your household uses Android, specifically Samsung Galaxy phones, the AirTag isn’t an option.
 The Yip Smart Tag connects to Samsung devices via SmartThings and to iPhones via Find My.
-That cross-platform flexibility matters for families with mixed phone ecosystems.

 Built-in pet ID tag

-The Yip tag doubles as a traditional pet ID with custom engraving.
 Your dog’s name, your phone number, and your address are physically etched on the tag.
 If a stranger finds your dog and doesn’t have a smartphone (or doesn’t know what a Bluetooth tracker is), the engraving still works.
 The AirTag has no way to display owner contact info without an iPhone scanning it via NFC.
+Apple’s AirTag technical specifications states that the NFC tap only works with iPhones running iOS 14.5 or later.

 Collar-ready design